How to calculate VA loan payments

 Think of this page as your own VA loan calculator, helping you anticipate what your monthly VA loan payments could be so you can decide if it’s a good fit for you and your family.

-How much of a VA loan do I qualify for?
+Calculating how much of a VA loan you qualify for?

 Before we can answer that question, it’s important to quickly review how VA loans work.
 Although it doesn’t provide mortgages itself, the Department of Veterans Affairs does guarantee 25% of the loan on mortgages offered by select VA-approved lenders.
 Only eligible members of the armed forces and, in some cases, their immediate family may qualify for VA-insured loans.
 Eligible parties may include: